Stable Isotope Lab

 Collage for instrument Kes, including the mass spectrometer, sampler, and more

 Kes measures water isotopes from ice-cores.
-Kes represents is a breakthrough in our ability to obtain high resolution records from ice cores.
-As the ice is melted, peristaltic pumps move the water into a de-bubbler, splitter (where a portion of the sample is archived), a nebulizer, then vaporized and measured by CRMS.
+Kes and its introduction system represent a breakthrough in our ability to obtain high resolution records from ice cores.
+Sections of ice cores are melted continuously and the water is moved by peristaltic pumps through a de-bubbler, a splitter (where a portion of the sample is archived), and a nebulizer.
+The sample is then vaporized and measured by cavity ring-down mass spectrometry.

 Overview video (90 sec)

-Watch an 90 second overview of the Stable Isotope Lab.
-The video will automatically start at the 2:30 mark.
+Watch an 90 second overview of the Stable Isotope Lab by starting at the 2:30 mark.
 This overview is part of a tour of two INSTAAR labs.
 The first part of the video gives an overview of the Laboratory for AMS Radiocarbon Preparation and Research.

 Logo for National Oceanic and Atmospheric Administration (NOAA)

 National Oceanic and Atmospheric Administration (NOAA).
-We work closely with NOAA’s Global Monitoring Lab, providing critical isotopic constraints on the sources and sinks of major greenhouse gases and related carbon- climate feedback processes—constraints which are not otherwise available from observations of trace gas concentration alone.
+We work closely with NOAA’s Global Monitoring Lab, providing critical isotopic constraints on the sources and sinks of major greenhouse gases and related carbon - climate feedback processes.
+Such constraints are not available from observations of trace gas concentration alone.

 Logo for the National Science Foundation (NSF)